 Whether you travel to and from work by train, bus, car, foot, bicycle, scooter, or another means altogether, commutes are rarely fun.
 The average employee has a 26-minute commute (assuming everything goes according to plan, which is, of course, never).
 This is about 20 percent longer than when the U.S. Census Bureau first started tracking commutes in 1980.
 And what’s worse, your commute may be affecting your health in some surprising ways.
 Taking steps to lower any and all risks associated with your commute can make a big difference in how you feel as well as how you perform on the job.
 These are the signs that commuting is taking its toll on your well-being.
-Plus, here's the one thing you should do on your commute to avoid breathing in pollutants!

 You’re getting colds more often